fractal-analytics-platform/fractal-server/docs/internals/users.md

 #HttpOnly_127.0.0.1	FALSE	/	TRUE	0	fastapiusersauth	eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxIiwiYXVkIjpbImZyYWN0YWwiXSwiZXhwIjoxNjkzNjQ4MDI5fQ.UKRdbVjwys4grQrhpGyxcxcVbNSNJ29RQiFubpGYYUk
 ```

 ### Authenticated calls

-Once you have the token, you can use it to identify yourself by sending it along in the header of the request:
+Once you have the token, you can use it to identify yourself by sending it along in the header of an API request.
+Here is an example with an API request to `/auth/whoami`:
 ```console
 $ curl \
     -X GET \